Rushmore75/personal_website/content/Blog Posts/was-it-worth-it.md

 >See everyone is having the time of their life on that cool trip to Greece.
 Then look, you friends are either getting married or having kids already!
 What are you doing with your life?
 Sitting in this cement box.
 So obviously you’ll never amount to the things of everyone else.

->“Mr. Anderson?
+>“John Doe?
 We are finished with your car, you can pay at the desk.”
+Says the clerk.
 You turn off your phone and start the rest of your life.

 I don’t know about you but at this point my `H2` value is defiantly lower than my `H1` value.
 So when we plug that into our equation we have: